jpd002/Play-/README.md

 #### Failed to open CHD file ####

-Please make sure your CHD files are in the proper format.
+There are a lot of dumps out there that are not in the proper format, especially for games using CDs or DVDs.
+The emulator expects CDVD images to be compressed using chdman's `createcd` or `createdvd` command.
+If they are not, you will get an error.
+To check if a game uses CDVD or HDD images, look inside the associated `arcadedef` file for `cdvd` or `hdd` settings.

 It's possible to use `chdman` to verify whether your CDVD image is really a CDVD image.
+Use this command on your image:

 ```
 chdman info -i image.chd
 ```

+If you see `CHT2` metadata in the output, it means your image is a CDVD image.
-If you see a `GDDD` metadata in there, it means your CDVD image needs to be converted.
-It can be done this way:
+If you see `GDDD` metadata in the output, it means your image is a HDD image and that it needs to be converted to CDVD.

+Conversion from HDD to CDVD can be done this way:

 ```
 mv image.chd image.chd.orig